 A. Are you proposing any structural organizational changes for FY2018/19?
 Do not include reclassifications or requests for pay increases.
 Do include changes to lines of supervision if applicable.
-Yes, we are proposing a Parks Reorganization plan.

 RECREATION DIVISION

 The purpose of the Recreation Division at the City of Santa Fe is to provide year-round leisure service programs that offer a wide variety of activities offered to improve the Quality of life to our citizens and visitors.
 The City of Santa Fe operates 3 Multipurpose Recreational Facilities and one Outdoor Seasonal Swimming Pool that are open from 80 to 100 hours per week at reasonable fees.